We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

-You can replace a wood handle on a hoe if it breaks or becomes splintery.
+You can replace a wooden handle on a hoe if it breaks or becomes splintery.
 Simply remove the screws or nuts and bolts that secure the handle in place, remove the old handle, insert the new one, and use new screws to secure it.
-If you have a vise to hold the hoe head steady as you work, it will simplify the process.
+If you have a bench vise to hold the hoe head steady as you work, it will simplify the process.

 Clean dirt and mud from the hoe blade after use, and store the hoe in a garage or storage shed to prolong its useful life.